netgroup-polito/frog4-openstack-do/README_INSTALL.md

 		$ sudo apt-get install python3-setuptools python3-nacl python3-zmq python3-urwid python3-tornado
 		# install the doubledecker module and scripts
 		$ sudo python3 setup.py install

+## Create the SQL database
+The FROG4 OpenStack Domain Orchestrator uses a local mySQL database that has to be created and initialized by executing the steps below.

+- Create database and user for OpenStack orchestrator database:

+        mysql -u root -p
+        mysql> CREATE DATABASE openstack_orchestrator;
+        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orchestrator-user'@'localhost' IDENTIFIED BY 'orchestrator-pwd';
+        mysql> GRANT ALL PRIVILEGES ON openstack_orchestrator.* TO 'orchestrator-user'@'%' IDENTIFIED BY 'rchestrator-pwd'; mysql> exit;

+    where `orchestrator-user` and orchestrator-pwd can be replaced respectively by the username and the password that the FROG4-orchestator will use to access to the SQL database.

+- Create tables in the domain orchestrator db (all the initialization parameters are stored in the ``db.sql`` file):

+        mysql -u orchestrator-user -p -Dopenstack_orchestrator < db.sql

+When it asks the password, enter that used above (i.e., `orchestrator-pwd)`.
+The process may take some seconds.

+The script above also adds in the database the `admin` user (`username:admin`, `password:admin`, `tenant:admin_tenant`).

+- Change the the parameters used to connect to the database in the configuration file:

+        [db]
+        # Mysql DB
+        connection = mysql+pymysql://orchestrator:ORCH_DBPASS@127.0.0.1/openstack_orchestrator

+On the last OpenStack version username and tenantnane must be the same to avoid authentication error

+### Create a new user

+TODO

 ## OpenStack domain orchestrator configuration file